"Here's to Seniors Evermore"

 "Always We Begin Again"

-With this title from John McQuiston's book on a Benedictine way of living, Dr. Lynne Farmer (Head of School) opened the 2012-13 Saint Scholastica Senior Academy school year in late August for 26 members of the Class of 2013 and 8 faculty/staff members.
+With this title from John McQuiston's book on a Benedictine way of living, Dr. Lynne Farmer (Head of School) opened the Saint Scholastica Senior Academy school year in August 2012 for 26 members of the Class of 2013 and 8 faculty/staff members.
 It was a busy beginning as all worked together to adapt to the new 3rd floor space, schedule and rhythm.
-Along with the routine of daily classes, the Senior Academy community has held the traditional activities of Community Day, Back-to-School Night, "Let It Growl" retreat, Christmas banquet, Celebration Day, Senior retreat and the end of the year school picnic.
-Off-campus trips included visits to Loyola University's Cudahy Library (where students have had borrowing privileges for the year), Theology of Park Ridge (for a presentation by CTU president Fr.
-Don Senior), National Museum of Mexican Art, Adler Planetarium, Field Museum of Natural History and Great America Physics trip.
+Along with the routine of daily classes, the Senior Academy community held the traditional activities of Community Day, Back-to-School Night, "Let It Growl" retreat, Christmas banquet, Celebration Day, Senior retreat and the end of the year school picnic.
+Off-campus trips included visits to Loyola University's Cudahy Library (where students had borrowing privileges for the year,) Theology of Park Ridge (for a presentation by CTU president Fr.
+Don Senior,) National Museum of Mexican Art, Adler Planetarium, Field Museum of Natural History and Great America Physics trip.

-The former SSA curriculum and graduation requirements are still intact for the Senior Academy, including the rigorous International Baccalaureate programme.
-In addition, online courses have been included in order to accomodate 2011 transfer students' needs.
-With both faculty and student input, rules and guidelines have been revised as needed to adapt to the smaller school community and instructional space.
-The St. Scholastica Academy Mission and Philosophy remain the guiding force of the Senior Academy.
-Seniors completing all graduation requirements look forward to receiving a St. Scholastica Academy diploma during commencement ceremonies in May.
+The former SSA curriculum and graduation requirements were still intact for the Senior Academy, including the rigorous International Baccalaureate programme.
+In addition, online courses were included in order to accomodate 2011 transfer students' needs.
+With both faculty and student input, rules and guidelines were revised as needed to adapt to the smaller school community and instructional space.
+The St. Scholastica Academy Mission and Philosophy remained the guiding force of the Senior Academy.
+Seniors completing all graduation requirements received a St. Scholastica Academy diploma during commencement ceremonies on May 23, 2013.

-A variety of co-curricular activities keep Senior Academy students occupied, including National Honor Society, Student Council, Campus Ministry, Socieded Honoraria Hispanica, yearbook, co-op athletics with St. Gregory's volleyball, basketball and soccer teams, Big-Little Sisters and a theatrical production with UNO Rogers Park, and a cupcake decorating class provided by an SSA alumna .
+A variety of co-curricular activities kept Senior Academy students occupied, including National Honor Society, Student Council, Campus Ministry, Socieded Honoraria Hispanica, yearbook, co-op athletics with St. Gregory's volleyball, basketball and soccer teams, Big-Little Sisters, a theatrical production with UNO Rogers Park, and a cupcake decorating class provided by an SSA alumna .

-Faculty members leading instruction include: Ms. Melissa Arkin (Spanish, IB Spanish); Ms. Elizabeth Corinth (World History, IB History, Pre-calculus); Mr. John Denman (Physics, IB Mathematics, Astronomy); Sr. Susan Quaintance (English, IB English, Theology); Mrs. Alice Schmeelk (IB Biology); and Ms. Virginia Hamill (IB Philosophy).
-Former SSA Principal, Sr. Judith Zonsius, is coordinating the International Baccalaureate program.
-Dr. Lynne Farmer is serving as Head of School.
-Support services continue to be offered to students by Ms. Suzanne LoSasso (guidance, college counseling) and Ms. Judy Alexander (writing lab).
+Faculty members leading instruction included: Ms. Melissa Arkin (Spanish, IB Spanish); Ms. Elizabeth Corinth (World History, IB History, Pre-calculus); Mr. John Denman (Physics, IB Mathematics, Astronomy); Sr. Susan Quaintance (English, IB English, Theology); Mrs. Alice Schmeelk (IB Biology); and Ms. Virginia Hamill (IB Philosophy).
+Former SSA Principal, Sr. Judith Zonsius, coordinated the International Baccalaureate program.
+Dr. Lynne Farmer served as Head of School.
+Support services were offered to students by Ms. Suzanne LoSasso (guidance, college counseling) and Ms. Judy Alexander (writing lab).

-Thank you for your continued good wishes and support for this unique educational experience for these Scholasticans.
+Thank you for your good wishes and support of this unique educational experience for the final class of Scholasticans.